hanjingo/doc/interview.md

 ### Base

-#### What is difference between API Gateway and Load Balancer?

-An API Gateway is an intelligent entry point that manages, secures, and routes API requests to specific microservices, while a Load Balancer focuses on distributing traffic across multiple servers to ensure high availability and prevent overload.
+#### What do you understand by latency, throughput, and availability of a system?

+Latency is the time it takes to complete a single operation.
+Throughput is the number of operations a system can handle per unit of time.
+Availability is the percentage of time a system is operational and accessible.
+They're interconnected trade-offs: optimizing for one often impacts the others.
+A system can have low latency but low throughput, or high throughput with higher latency.

-For more info, see: [Load Balancing#API Gateway vs Load Balancer](SYSTEM_DESIGN/load_balance.md)
+For more info, see: [System Metrics#Availability](SYSTEM_DESIGN/system_metrics.md)

-#### What is difference between Reverse Proxy and Forward Proxy?
+#### What is the difference between Reverse Proxy and Forward Proxy?

 A forward proxy acts on behalf of the client while a reverse proxy acts on behalf of the server.

 For more info, see: [Proxy#Proxy Vs Reverse Proxy](SYSTEM_DESIGN/proxy.md)

-#### What is difference between Horizontal scaling and vertical scaling?

-Horizontal scaling adds more machines to your pool of resources(scaling out), while vertical scaling adds more power(CPU, RAM) to an existing machine(scaling up).

-For more info, see: [System Dependabilityy#Horizontal vs Vertical Scaling](SYSTEM_DESIGN/system_dependability.md)

-#### What is difference between Microservices and Monolithic architecture?
+#### What is the difference between Microservices and Monolithic architecture?

 A Monolithic architecture is a single, unified unit where all functions are tightly coupled, while a Microservices architecture is a collection of small, independent services that communicate via APIs.

 For more info, see: [Architectural#Microservices vs Monolithic Architecture](SYSTEM_DESIGN/architectural.md)

-#### What is difference between vertical and horizontal partitioning?

-Horizontal partitioning splits a table by its rows(reducing table size), while Vertical partitioning splits it by its columns(reducing table width).

-For more info, see: [Database Designl#Horizontal Partitioning vs Vertical Partitioning](SYSTEM_DESIGN/db.md)

 #### What is rate limiter?
 How does it work?

 A Rate Limiter is a tool used to control the rate of traffic sents by a client or received by a server.
 It acts as a "gatekeeper" that defines how many requests a user can make within a specific timeframe.
 Rate limiters track requests using specific logic to decide whether to allow, drop, or delay a request.

 For more info, see: [Rate Limiting](SYSTEM_DESIGN/rate_limiting.md)

-#### How does Single Sign On(SSO) works?

-Single Sign-On(SSO) is an authentication method that allows users to log in once and gain access to multiple independent software systems.
-It works by establishing a trust relationship between an Identity Provider (IdP) and various Service Providers (SPs).

-For more info, see: [Security#SSO(Single Sign-On)](SYSTEM_DESIGN/security.md)

 #### How does Apache Kafka works? why it so fast?